-This shelf is one of my favorite surfaces to decorate each season.
-You used to be able to find one similar here.
+In this post: This shelf is one of my favorite surfaces to decorate each season.
+You used to be able to find one similar at Pottery Barn.
 But we didn’t buy this faux mantel shelf, it’s a DIY mantel!

 It’s modeled after the Pottery Barn Ledge.
 But our DIY faux mantel shelf is chunkier and thicker – making it much easier to style and prop things on.
 It’s also a lot cheaper to make than the original to buy and have shipped!